Everything You Need to Know About Getting Married in Alabama

 Montgomery, the capital city, follows Birmingham as the second-largest city in Alabama.
 It's situated right along the banks of the Alabama River, offering stunning views of the state's landscapes.
 The city has a long history and played a prominent role in the Civil Rights Movement.
 It was even named the Best Historic City by USA Today in 2014.

 Montgomery is a town that shows you that weddings in Alabama are as diverse as the couples that marry there.
 The Montgomery Zoo is among the best locations, with barrier-free enclosures that create a stunning backdrop for your wedding photos.
-If a couple is looking to include a touch of class and Southern history, they can say “I do" at one of the many historic manors and plantations, such as Hillcrest Manor.
+If a couple is looking to include a touch of class and Southern history, they can say “I do" at one of the many historic homes, such as Hillcrest Manor.
 These indoor wedding venues show off the rich culture that Alabama has to offer.

 For local Montgomery wedding venues, check out: